Bus lane rules

-For many roads in Gateshead the demand for road space is significantly higher than the ability to supply sufficient road space at peak times.
-Therefore we aim to reduce congestion by providing realistic alternatives to the car, for example, by making public transport more accessible and efficient and by making cycling and walking easier and safer, encouraging the public to use these alternative modes of transport.
-All schemes are considered in relation to following factors:
+For many roads in Gateshead, the demand for road space is significantly higher than the ability to supply sufficient road space at peak times.
+Therefore we aim to reduce congestion by providing realistic alternatives to the car.
+For example, by making public transport more accessible and efficient and by making cycling and walking easier and safer, encouraging the public to use these alternative modes of transport.
+All schemes are considered in relation to the following factors:

 Bus lane enforcement

-Gateshead Council have been granted power to enforce bus lanes under the Transport Act 2000.
+We have been granted power to enforce bus lanes under the Transport Act 2000 .

 Enforcement ensures bus lanes are properly used, and that their benefits are maximised.
 These include: